 the _______ interval perfectly splits the equal tempered octave in half and creates sound tension. | tritone |

-5 note minor pentatonic scale + one note tritone = the _____ ______ scale. | minor Blues scale |
+5 note minor pentatonic scale + one note tritone = the _____ ______ scale. | minor blues scale |

 the major pentatonic scale color creates .... | a joyous, happy go lucky feel, also the Eastern musical sounds of China and Japan |